 I never did get all those jobs I mentioned back in June finished.
-Some were never started but Riley Blue was fitted with its sump guard and we did manage get away in it.
+Some were never started but Riley Blue was fitted with its sump guard and we did manage to get away in it.
 Not to Scotland but to Wales, to Tenby to be precise, where we spent a relaxing week in a cliff-top, sea-view, self-catering apartment doing…. well, doing as little as possible.

 We spent much of our time wandering round the town, walking along the beaches, going on boat trips and eating Fecci’s delectable ice cream.
 We visited the National Botanic Garden of Wales near Carmarthen a couple of times, driving back through the village of Laugharne (home of Dylan Thomas) and Pendine (where land speed record were contested and set on the beach) and we went to Pembroke Dock to have a look round the Heritage Centre’s maritime, military and social history exhibition; it’s well worth a visit.

-We drove the 220 miles to Tenby in more or less a straight line from Chesterfield across Wales, breaking the journey at the excellent Pwllgwilym B&B near Builth Wells.
+We drove the 220 miles to Tenby in more or less a straight line from Chesterfield across Wales, breaking the journey at the excellent Pwllgwilym B&B at Cilmery near Builth Wells.
 Set in 60 acres of farmland, it is wonderfully quiet with spacious, comfortable rooms.
 Jane and Richard Davis were the most welcoming and friendly of hosts and our breakfast (brought to our room due to Covid restrictions) was the best we’ve had in a very long while, the black pudding is really special; thank you Richard.

 By stopping overnight en route we had plenty of time to visit places on the second day so called in to the National Botanic Garden of Wales near Carmarthen.
 Unfortunately rain cut our visit short but with tickets being valid for a week we agreed to return later to finish exploring.